nevillco/StaticMemberSwitchable/README.md

 Requirements for usage are:

 * `StaticMemberSwitchable` can currently only be attached to `struct` types.
 The macro implementation in theory could be extended to support `class` and `enum` types with static members - PRs are welcome.
-* `StaticMemberIterable` requires a way of uniquely identifying each static member and associating it with a `switch` case.
+* `StaticMemberSwitchable` requires a way of uniquely identifying each static member and associating it with a `switch` case.
 For this purpose, the annotated struct must either be `Identifiable` or `Equatable`.
 The macro will fail to compile if that is not the case.
 * Swift macros currently only have visibility into the declaration they are attached to, so the `: Identifiable` or `: Equatable` conformance must be declared in the same spot that the `@StaticMemberSwitchable` macro is attached.